YCChenVictor/blog-frontend/src/posts/software/system-design/scalability.md

 ## Concept

+### Observability

+The first step is trouble shooting the key issue, which requires the technique of logging.
+It helps developers track the execution flow of a software application, record errors and exceptions, and provide audit trails for security and compliance.

+### Difference + Usage

+Also, we need to monitor the performances:

+* Instrumentation
+* Monitoring
+* Telemetry

+### Scale up

 Some common ways to scale the system:

 * Vertical Scaling (Scaling Up): Increase the capacity of a single machine, such as upgrading CPU, memory, or storage.
 This approach is limited by the maximum capacity of the hardware and can become expensive as the system grows.